Inheritance Law

 - Real estate with title information,

-- Bank account information (even if not closed),
+- Bank account details (even if not fully itemised),

 - Company shares,